ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Containerization has become a cornerstone of modern software development, enabling developers to package applications and their…</blockquote>

 <h3>4.
-Learn Docker Networking in 5️⃣minutes with commands and an example - <a href="https://medium.com/@sarankamandula/learn-docker-networking-in-5️⃣minutes-with-commands-and-an-example-69c32eaa9272" target="_blank" rel="noopener noreferrer">link</a></h3>
+Run docker containers on your local machine - <a href="https://medium.com/@agnieszkapasieka/run-docker-containers-on-your-local-machine-94ccd2b7d2f4" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Saran Kamandula`**
+✍️ **posted by `Agnieszka Pasieka`**

-<blockquote>Docker is a platform that simplifies the process of developing, shipping, and running applications by using containerization technology…</blockquote>
+<blockquote>This article is a quick guide on how to install docker host on your local machine and run containers for testing without incurring any…</blockquote>

 <h3>5.
 Building a Local Data Lake from scratch with MinIO, Iceberg, Spark, StarRocks, Mage, and Docker - <a href="https://medium.com/data-engineer-things/building-a-local-data-lake-from-scratch-with-minio-iceberg-spark-starrocks-mage-and-docker-c12436e6ff9d" target="_blank" rel="noopener noreferrer">link</a></h3>